-You may not be able to directly exchange Canadian dollars for POT, so you’ll likely need to own or buy a cryptocurrency that’s available in a currency pairing with POT, such as bitcoin (BTC), and then exchange it for POT.
+There’s currently no way to exchange IDR directly for POT, so you’ll need to own or buy a cryptocurrency that’s available in a currency pairing with POT, such as bitcoin (BTC), and then exchange it for POT.

 To deposit BTC into your trading account, look for the relevant “Deposit” link from your account homepage and follow the prompts to generate a wallet address and transfer your funds.

 Once the funds have been successfully deposited, search for the currency pair you want to trade.
-After you’ve found POT/BTC for example, you can then click on “Buy POT” to see the current market price.
+After you’ve found POT/BTC, you can then click on “Buy POT” to see the current market price.

 It’s then a matter of choosing a limit or market order and entering the amount of BTC you want to spend or the amount of POT you want to buy.
-Some exchanges will instantly place your order as soon as you click “Buy”, while others will give you the chance to review the details of your transaction before finalizing the purchase.
+Some exchanges will instantly place your order as soon as you click “Buy”, while others will give you a chance to review the details of your transaction before finalising the purchase.